 Highlights and Announcements

-The deadline to submit the Pacific Islands Area CIG Pre- Proposals for FY 14 is 4:00 p.m.
-Hawaii Standard Time (HST) on April 30th, 2014.
-NRCS will announce selected pre-proposal applications by May 30th, 2014.
-Full proposal packets can be found at www.grants.gov or can be emailed to you by contacting Jessica McArthur at the email address listed below.
+The deadline to submit the Pacific Islands Area CIG Pre- Proposals for FY15 will be announced at a later date.
+Full proposal packets can be found at www.grants.gov or can be emailed to you by the CIG contact listed below.

 Pacific Islands Competition

-Up to $207,000 is available for proposals addressing one or more of the following CIG natural resource concern topics.
-The maximum award amount for any project will not exceed $75,000 in FY 2014.
+Approximately $200,000 will be available for proposals addressing one or more of the following CIG natural resource concern topics.
+The maximum award amount for any project will not exceed $75,000 in FY 2015.
 Topics include: Program Outreach and Conservation Technology to Historically Underserved Clients, Energy Conservation, Sustainable and Organic Agriculture, Preservation and Enhancement of Wildlife Habitat, Productivity and Environmental Health of Forestland, Soil Health and Soil Quality and Nutrient Management.

 Pacific Islands Area Projects